kubernetes-sigs/aws-load-balancer-controller/docs/guide/targetgroupbinding/targetgroupbinding.md

     You can view all TargetGroupBindings in a namespace by `kubectl get targetgroupbindings -n <your-namespace> -o wide`

+!!!warning "Do not manually delete controller-generated TargetGroupBindings" Deleting a `TargetGroupBinding` that the controller generated for an Ingress, Service, or Gateway resource:

+* deregisters every target from the associated AWS target group, and
+* is **not** immediately reconciled by the controller.

+The controller watches the Ingress, Service, and Gateway resources that own the binding, but it does **not** watch the generated `TargetGroupBinding` itself.
+As a result, a deleted binding is only recreated when the owning resource is updated (for example, editing any annotation) or during the periodic resync (`--sync-period`, which defaults to `10h`).
+Until then, the load balancer forwards to zero registered targets.

+If you delete a controller-generated binding while troubleshooting, force an immediate reconcile by editing any annotation on the owning Ingress, Service, or Gateway resource, and verify that the binding and its targets are restored.

 !!!question "EKS Auto Mode users"
 If you are using EKS Auto Mode, please see the
 [EKS Auto Mode documentation](https://docs.aws.amazon.com/eks/latest/userguide/auto-configure-alb.html#_considerations)